Chicken Trends - October 11, 2019

-Small, medium and jumbo wing markets were flat this week, with steady demand as the official start of wing season begins.
-The select, medium and jumbo breast markets were flat.
-In the near-term, analysts forecast these markets should remain balanced.
-Analysts are referencing the USDA projections of increased jumbo headcount, along with decreased demand going into the fall season could push jumbo breast prices lower this fall.
-Jumbo and small tenders were down this week, as demand continues to be unsettled.
-Analysts state the demand in this market from retail and further processors has continued to be weak; however, they also state that this could change rapidly if further processors step back into these markets.
+This week, small wings declined.
+Jumbo and medium wing markets remained unchanged.
+Medium and jumbo boneless breast slightly declined.
+In the near term, analysts forecast these markets should trend flat to downward.
+Analysts are referencing the USDA projections of increased jumbo headcount, along with decreased demand going into the fall season, could push jumbo breast prices lower this fall.
+Jumbo and small tenders continued to decline this week, as demand continues to be unsettled, according to reports.
+Analysts state the demand in this market from retail and Further Processors has continued to be weak; however, they also state that this could change rapidly if Further Processors step back into these markets.

-Export demand continues to be reported as well balanced.
-Thigh meat and bulk leg quarters were down slightly this week, with leg meat remaining unchanged.
+Export demand continues to be reported as balanced, with domestic demand declining slightly.
+Leg quarters, thigh meat and bone-in thighs were slightly down again this week.
 With increasing jumbo supply, analysts predict these markets could trend flat to downward in the near term.
-Whole birds/WOG demand has balanced out, resulting in a flat to slightly upward market trend.
+Whole birds/WOG demand is balanced for now.
+As supply increases, this could result in a flat to slightly downward market trend.